Coffee Maker Reviews – Tested at Home

 ✓Brew Temperature

-Optimal brewing temperature is 195-205°F. SCAA-certified machines maintain proper temperature.
+Optimal brewing temperature is 195-205°F. SCA-certified machines maintain proper temperature.
 Temperature stability affects extraction quality and flavor consistency.
+We measure actual brew-basket temperature in every review.

 ✓Features & Automation